Harley-Davidson FL: Electra-Glide

 A 1977 Harley-Davidson Confederate Edition of the FLH Electra Glide that featured commemorative paint and tank and fender decals was produced.
 The unit production was in such low volume numbers - only 44 - as to make it one of the rarest of the company's motorcycles.

-An 80 cuin engine was made optional on the Electra Glide in 1978.
-However, the FL designation was not changed as a result.
-By 1981, the 80 cubic inch engine was the standard engine; the 74 cuin engine being discontinued.
+An 80 cuin engine was made optional on the Electra Glide in 1978, however, the FL designation was not changed.
+By 1981, the 80 cubic inch engine was the standard offering; the 74 cuin engine being discontinued.
 The low-compression FL engine was discontinued in 1979, as was the option for hand-shift/foot-clutch transmission controls.

 Tour Glide

 The FLT Tour Glide was introduced in 1979 as a 1980 model.
 Sold alongside the existing FLH Electra Glide, the FLT had a larger frame with rubber engine mounts, a five-speed transmission, the 80 cuin engine, and a frame-mounted fairing.
 In order that the FLT frame, which was larger and heavier than the large and heavy FLH frame, would handle acceptably, the front forks were given radical steering geometry which had them mounted behind the steering head, with the frame behind the steering head being recessed to allow adequate steering lock.

 The FLHT was introduced in 1983.
 This was an Electra Glide based on the FLT Tour Glide frame, but using the Electra Glide "batwing" fairing instead of the Tour Glide frame-mounted fairing.
 The police version of the FLHT is the FLHTP.

 Except for the base FLH, all 1984 FLs were equipped with the new rubber-mounted Evolution engine and a five-speed transmission.